FAQs

 Please contact event coordinator Josh Shapel.

-Registration for table space opened Friday, January 19 and closed, Monday, April 1.
+Registration for table space will be open from Friday, January 31 through Monday, March 31.

 Contact event coordinator Josh Shapel.

-The Teen Comics Mentorship Program was created to support and inspire teens interested in pursuing a career in comic arts.
-The program provides information, training, and opportunities to aspiring creators and culminates with the mentees tabling at the Boise Comic Arts Festival (BCAF) on Saturday, August 24 and Sunday, August 25.
+The Emerging Artist Mentorship program was created to support and inspire teens interested in pursuing a career in comic arts or related fields.
+The program provides information, training, and opportunities to aspiring creators and culminates with the mentees tabling at the Boise Comic Arts Festival (BCAF).
+This year’s event will be held on Saturday, August 30 and Sunday, August 31.

-Throughout the summer there will be 3-4 required training sessions that will help prepare mentees to table at the festival and will cover topics such as budgeting, how to get artwork printed, how to setup and manage table space, how to market oneself as an artist, and more.
+Throughout the summer there will be 6-8 required trainings that will help prepare mentees to table at the festival and will cover topics such as budgeting, how to get artwork printed, how to set up and manage table space, how to market oneself as an artist, and more.

-At the festival, mentees are responsible for running their own table space.
-They will represent themselves as artists, and there will be nothing designating them as a participant in the mentorship program.
+At the festival mentees will be responsible for running their own table space.
+They will be representing themselves as artists and there will be nothing designating them as a participant in the mentorship program.

 Each mentee will be provided with a stipend to help cover the costs of printing artwork and preparing their table space.

-Mentees will be expected to attend additional educational and networking opportunities at BCAF, including panels, workshops, and portfolio reviews.
+In addition to tabling at BCAF, mentees will be expected to attend additional educational and networking opportunities including panels, workshops, and portfolio reviews during the event.

-There may be other networking and professional development opportunities for participants during the summer as well.
+There may be other networking and professional development opportunities for participants during the summer.

-Mentees will be expected to attend all trainings, and table at BCAF on Saturday, August 24 and Sunday, August 25.
+Mentees will be expected to attend all trainings, share a table at BCAF with a guest creator, and attend specifically designated panels during the event.

 Participants will also be expected to spend time outside of the formal training sessions working on their art in preparation for the festival.